 Please make sure you read your tenancy agreement carefully, so you know exactly what your responsibilities are.
 As a tenant, your responsibilities include:

-- paying your rent and any other charges on time - accepting responsibility for your behaviour and that of anyone living with you, including pets and any invited visitors - not causing a nuisance - being respectful to our staff, contractors and agents - keeping your home and communal areas in good order and reporting anything needing repair - giving us access to your home, when necessary - maintaining your garden and fences (if you have them) - giving us written notice (at least 28 days) if you want to give up your home - contacting us for permission first, if you would like to improve or alter your home (secure tenants only)

-• contacting us for permission first, if you would like to take in a lodger or sublet part of your home (secure and flexible tenants only)
+- paying your rent and any other charges on time - Accepting responsibility for your behaviour and that of anyone living with you, including pets and any invited visitors - Not causing a nuisance

+- Being respectful to our staff, contractors and agents - Keeping your home and communal areas in good order and reporting anything needing repair - Giving us access to your home, when necessary - Maintaining your garden and fences (if you have them) - Giving us written notice (at least 28 days) if you want to give up your home - Contacting us for permission first, if you would like to improve or alter your home (secure tenants only) - Contacting us for permission first, if you would like to take in a lodger or sublet part of your home. (secure and flexible tenants only)

-Tenancy home checks
+Tenancy home check